johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

      ```bash
      git clone https://github.com/UNLV-CS472-672/test_coverage.git
      ```
-   - This repository contains the necessary files for this lab.
+   - This repository contains the necessary starter files for this lab.

 2. **Copy the Contents into Your Team Repository**
    - Navigate into the cloned repository: